Frank Anneberg Park / Twin Oaks Sports Complex

 Located at the northwest corner of Jerry Dishman Lake, this shelter has six stationary tables and one large grill.
 No electricity is available at this shelter.
 Restrooms are available to the west of the shelter at Jim Colley Fields (Twin Oaks 5 and 6 Ball Complex).

-All park shelters are open during regular park hours (8am-11pm) for public use.
-Exclusive use is always granted to those who have obtained a reservation permit (PDF) through Manhattan Parks and Recreation.
-Confirmation will be returned via mail, and must be in the possession of the recipient while using the park facility.
+All park shelters are open during regular park hours for public use.
+Exclusive use is always granted to those who have obtained a reservation permit through the Parks and Recreation office.
+Daily reservation information is posted in the kiosk outside of each shelter for reference and a copy of your receipt will also be provided at time of payment.

-Frank Anneberg Park was one of the projects funded from Manhattan's 1986 Quality of Life Bond Issue, and in 2016, a nearly $3 million upgrade including synthetic turf and energy-efficient lighting was completed.
+Frank Anneberg Park was one of the projects funded from Manhattan's 1986 Quality of Life Bond Issue.
+In 2016 a nearly $3 million upgrade including synthetic turf and energy-efficient lighting was completed.

 Size: 104 acres